-Madani Girls School Pupil Premium Strategy Statement 2022-2023
+Madani Girls School

+Pupil Premium Strategy Statement (2022-2025)

-This statement details Madani Girls School's use of pupil premium funding to help improve the attainment of our disadvantaged pupil.
+This statement details Madani Girls School's use of pupil premium (and recovery premium) funding to help improve the attainment of our disadvantaged pupil.

 This document outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.